BUMETCS673/project-team-6/team.md

 ## Chenghao Ye
 Hello, my name is Chenghao.
 I came from Econ and Finance background looking to switch my major into SDE.
 I am currently looking for jobs as software engineer.

+## Cangqing (Kris) Wang
+Hi, my B.S of CS degree graduate from USF California, and I am living in SF Bay Area.
+Recently, I registered a company and working with my group of friend on Iot platform.
+This is my last semster at BU, looking forward to completing my Master degree.